 The main purpose of territorial dimension is concentration of funds from the ESI Funds in specific types of territories.
-Such approach promotes regional competitiveness of the Czech Republic and contribute to levelling off territorial disparities.
+Such approach will promote regional competitiveness of the Czech Republic and will contribute to levelling off territorial disparities.

 The fundamental principles of territorial development are enshrined in the Regional Development Strategy of the Czech Republic 2014-2020 (RDS).
-Assertion of the territorial dimension in the programming period 2014-2020 enables to reflect specific territorial issues and needs, addresses regional disparities and takes advantage of territorial potential.
+Assertion of the territorial dimension in the programming period 2014-2020 will enable to reflect specific territorial issues and needs, address regional disparities and take advantage of territorial potential.
 The territorial focus of interventions will also respect specific aspects while responding to selectively operating negative impacts of economic development and the threat of deepening of regional disparities.

-Implementation of the territorial dimension takes place through projects within calls targeted at particular types of territories, or through integrated tools fulfilled by integrated projects.
+Implementation of the territorial dimension will take place through projects within calls targeted at particular types of territories, or through integrated tools fulfilled by integrated projects.